Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.JobRouter/samples/RouterJobCrudAsync.md

 // Alternatively, a job can also be created while specifying a classification policy
-// As a pre-requisite, we would need to create a classification policy first var classificationPolicy = await routerClient.CreateClassificationPolicyAsync("classification-policy-id",
+// As a pre-requisite, we would need to create a classification policy first var classificationPolicy = await routerAdministrationClient.CreateClassificationPolicyAsync(
-    new CreateClassificationPolicyOptions()
+    new CreateClassificationPolicyOptions("classification-policy-id")
     {
         QueueSelectors = new List<QueueSelectorAttachment>()
         {
-            new StaticQueueSelector(new QueueSelector("Id", LabelOperator.Equal,
+            new StaticQueueSelectorAttachment(new QueueSelector("Id", LabelOperator.Equal,
                 new LabelValue(jobQueue.Value.Id))),
         },
         PrioritizationRule = new StaticRule(10)